-An amount of £550,000 (2019: £565,000) is held as collateral for Mastercard transactions in an account at US Bank and can be drawn on by Mastercard if the Bank fails to meet its obligations to settle its customers' Mastercard transactions.
+Until the end of May 2021, £550,000 was held as collateral for Mastercard transactions in an account at the US Bank and could be drawn on by Mastercard if the Bank failed to meet its obligations to settle its customers' Mastercard transactions.
+Since June 2021, this collateral has no longer been held as the requirement for it to be held had surpassed as certain controls had been met.